SnakeFist007/jinora-nextcord/README.md

 I use [SemVer](https://semver.org) for versioning.
 For all available versions, see the [tags](https://github.com/SnakeFist007/jinora-nextcord/tags) from this repository.

 ### Resources
-All images of Jinora have been generated with [Stable Diffusion](https://github.com/AUTOMATIC1111/stable-diffusion-webui), [Based65](https://civitai.com/models/31546/based65) & [Jinora LoRA](https://civitai.com/models/51783/jinora-the-legend-of-korra-lora), as well as being upscaled with `R-ESRGAN-4x+-Anime6B`.
+All images of Jinora have been generated with [Stable Diffusion](https://github.com/AUTOMATIC1111/stable-diffusion-webui), [Based65](https://civitai.com/models/31546/based65) and the amazing [Jinora LoRA](https://civitai.com/models/51783/jinora-the-legend-of-korra-lora), as well as being upscaled with `R-ESRGAN-4x+-Anime6B`.

 This project is not affiliated with the creators of 'The Legend of Korra' or the Avatar franchise!

 ---

-> Made by SnakeFist007 with ❤️
+> © 2023-2024, made by SnakeFist007 with ❤️